aosabook/500lines/pedometer/chapter.md

 ### get '/upload/*'

 The `get '/upload/*'` route is called with a file path.
 For example: `http://localhost:4567/upload/public/uploads/female-168.0-70.0_100-100-1-walk-c.txt`.
-It sets `@upload` through `Upload.find`, passing in the `file_path` from the url.
+It sets `@upload` through `Upload.find`, passing in the `file_path` from the URL.
 It then renders the `upload` view.

 ~~~~~~~
 <script src="/jquery.min.js"></script>